 Reporting.
 Throughout the Term, Company shall keep records of Waste received and the County shall have the right, upon request, to inspect and review the same insofar as they pertain to the operation of the Landfill.
-The records shall show the type, weight, and volume of Waste received; any deviations from the Permit; those parts of the Landfill currently used; records; and copies of all of its inspection reports, monitoring data, and disposal arrangements of rejected or removed loads.
+The records shall show the type and weight of Waste received; any deviations from the Permit; those parts of the Landfill currently used; records; and copies of all of its inspection reports, monitoring data, and disposal arrangements of rejected or removed loads.
 Such reports shall be prepared and sent to the County on a quarterly basis.

 Information Sessions.
-At the County’s request, but no more than monthly, Company shall meet with the County Administrator or its designee to discuss Landfill operations, compliance issues or reports, complaints, resolutions, and other matters requested by the County.
+At the County’s request, but no more often than monthly, Company shall meet with the County Administrator or its designee to discuss Landfill operations, compliance issues or reports, complaints, resolutions, and other matters requested by the County.
 The Company shall meet with the Landfill Liaison as frequently as reasonably necessary for the Landfill Liaison to perform his or her duties, as set forth herein.

 Notices of Violation.
-Company shall, within five (5) Business Days of receipt, notify the County in writing of any notice of violation (or similar notice) it receives arising from operation of the Landfill.
+Company shall, within fifteen (15) Business Days of receipt, notify the County in writing of any notice of violation (or similar notice) it receives arising from operation of the Landfill.
 Subject to any reasonable challenge or appeal, Company shall immediately take steps to comply with any such notice of violation.